isomerpages/moe-kentridgesec/pages/Sec 1 Registration 2023.md

 •<a href="/files/2024_MOE_FAS_Application_Form_Oct2023.pdf"> 2024 MOE FAS Application Form</a><br>
 • Apply online for MOE FAS (eFAS) 2024 with your Singpass at <a href="https://go.gov.sg/moe-efas">https://go.gov.sg/moe-efas</a><br>
 <br>
-Application forms for financial assistance are also available at the school’s general office.<br>
+Application forms for financial assistance are also available at the school’s general office.<br><br>
 For more information, parents can refer to the following <a href="https://www.moe.gov.sg/financial-matters/financial-assistance">MOE FAS website</a>.&nbsp;
 </p>
     </div>